 I decided not to throw in any perks and bonuses since not all companies have the luxury to give that.
 In case you do, then the annual amount of $53,107 will naturally climb up.

 On the other hand, let’s see what you can expect to spend using an outsourcing service.

 Take note that providers don’t have the same pricing structure all the time.
 However, I’d say it’s common to find one charging at a fixed hourly price.
 Usually, that already foots the bill for overhead expenses of a full-time staff — see this is where you really start to save with outsourcing.
-The pricing quotes you’ll get will vary.
-Simply because it’s based on where you outsource, the nature of work, skills, and experience you need.
+The pricing quotes you’ll get will vary simply because it’s depends on where you outsource, the nature of work, skills, and experience you need.

 For the sake of this sample calculation, we’ll again use the position of Customer Support.
 There are so many tasks you can outsource but customer service is by far one of the most popular.
 For the location, we can use Philippines as a model.

-Now when it comes to service pricing, you might get disparities in the rates.
-Though the country and position you require are the same.
+Now when it comes to service pricing, you might get disparities in the rates even though the country and position you require are the same.
 That can definitely leave you scratching your head and wondering, “Why am I getting a bunch of different prices?”